globz/kitchen-cli/README.md

-#Workflow:
+#Build:

-before we can start cooking we must first set up our kitchen...
+before we can start cooking we must first build up our kitchen...

 > :bulb: Kitchen-CLI `build kitchen` - Lets you set the path to your project root folder.

 > :bulb: Kitchen-CLI `build freezer` - Lets you set the path to your freezer, this is where you store all of your pastries.

 > :bulb: Kitchen-CLI `build table`   - Lets you set the path to your table, this is where you drop all of your ingredients.

+your kitchen is now ready to operate :fork_and_knife:

+#Make:

+> :bulb: Kitchen-CLI `make blueprint` - Lets you backup your whole kitchen and store the backup inside your freezer.